Toast (film)

-Toast is a British biographical comedy-drama film written and directed by S. J. Clarkson, it is based on the autobiographical novel of the same name by the cookery writer Nigel Slater.
+Toast is a 2010 British biographical comedy-drama film based on the autobiographical novel of the same name by the cookery writer Nigel Slater.
+The film was directed by S. J. Clarkson and written by Lee Hall.
 The cast includes Freddie Highmore, Helena Bonham Carter, Ken Stott and Oscar Kennedy.

-It received a gala at the 2011 Berlin Film Festival.
+It received a gala at the 2011 Berlin International Film Festival.
 As a television film it was first broadcast on BBC One on 30 December 2010 and was given a theatrical release in cinemas on 11 August 2011.

 In 2018, it was adapted for stage by Henry Filloux-Bennett.
 It first premiered at Week 53 Festival in March with a subsequent run at the Edinburgh Festival Fringe.
 In April 2019, it opened in London at The Other Palace.